cognitory/codex/orbits/rustyspoon.md

 Add a `header-view` before `restaurant-view`:

-!!!add a header-view/core.cljs/6-7!!!
+!!!add a header-view/0-!!!

 Add the `header-view` to `app-view`:

-!!!add a header-view/core.cljs/8-9!!!
+!!!add a header-view/1-!!!

 Also, let's style the header.
 Update `styles` to include some `.header` styles:

-!!!add a header-view/core.cljs/3-4!!!
+!!!add a header-view/2-!!!

 @@@add a header-view@@@

+Now you should see a red header above the list of restaurants.

 ## Implementing Sort Toggle Buttons

 Our `header-view` contains two buttons that we will use to change how our list is sorted: "Name" and "Rating".
 Before we hook them up, let's just sort our existing list.

 For sorting, we can use the `sort-by` function, which takes in a list and a function or key to sort with.
-In our case, we can sort by rating by doing: `(sort-by :rating restaurants)`.
+In our case, we can sort by rating by doing: `(sort-by :rating restaurants)` instead of just `restaurants`.

 Update `app-view` to the following:

-!!!sorting our list/core.cljs/8-9!!!
+!!!sorting our list/0-!!!

 @@@sorting our list@@@